 It’s quite the opposite.
 Your Shopify store is sending promotional emails — the whole reason the promotional tab exists.
 People hop over to the promo tab to window shop and make purchases.

 There’s no consistent way to get around the promotional tab.
 Subscriber engagement may push them to the regular inbox eventually.
 Either way, we say embrace Gmail’s promo folder.

-Bonus: With Seguno, our automatically applied annotations can give an extra boost to any email that features a discount offer and code, and viewed with the Gmail app.
+Bonus: With Seguno, our automatically applied annotations can give an extra boost to any email that features a Shopify discount code, and viewed with the Gmail app.
 The example below shows the visual lift applied to the preview text area.

 The deal and code are highlighted, plus the email receives special treatment location-wise.
 Annotated email placement isn’t guaranteed.
 But we’ve observed they show up under “Top Picks” — at least upon arrival — more reguarly than “Remaining Promotions.”